Wth10/Project-ReactNext/readme.md

 OBS: Project without definition.

-Start in React Next for installation
+Start by installing React Next for installation `npx create-next-app namefile`

-1 - `npx create-next-app namefile`
+installation completed and with structure pranta, to start the server `npm run dev`